-Live Wild is a small collective of outdoor leaders who are passionate about bringing joy, nature connection and many types of wild wisdom to what they do.
+Live Wild is a small collective of outdoor leaders who are passionate about bringing joy, nature connection and wild wisdom to what they do.

 Founder and Facilitator- Wildlings Holiday Club, Nature Mentoring, Live Wild Soul Sounds

 My passion is exploring connection.
 Promoting healthy relationships between self, each other and the natural world.
 After 10 years in Social Work with children and families, I was drawn to working in nature to promote healing and connection.
 I love the deeper senses of belonging and community that one feels when we have strong relationships to ourselves, each other and the natural world.
 I am trained in Forest School, Non-Violent Communication (NVC), Ecopsychology, Life Initiation and Rites of Passage, Grief Tending and The Eight Shields model of nature connection- a holistic and earth connected way of living and working for the benefit of all beings.
 I have witnessed the healing, enlivening and joyful benefits of intentionally building a relationship to nature and believe in the profound impact that that this work can have as we move into uncertain times.
 I currently run Live Wild CIC and practice privately as an Eco- therapist and mentor with children and adults.
 I run singing in nature retreats, grief circles and other connection-based workshops.
 I also host Connection Matters Podcast exploring evolutionary lifestyles, mindset, culture, healing and spirituality as well as many other issues relating to personal growth, community and nature connection.

 Founder and Facilitator- Foraging, Calder Valley Woodland School, Nature Mentoring, Wildlings Holiday Club & Whittling